ErikNPeterson/Final-Project/README.md

 ---

-In the server folder, from a terminal window, run server. this server will run at http://localhost:8080
+In the server folder, from a terminal window, run server.
+This server will run at http://localhost:8080

 ```
 $ rails s
 ```

-In the client folder, from a terminal window,
+In the client folder, from a terminal window, run client's server.
+The client server will run at http://localhost:3000

 ```
 $ npm start